-We estimate that our net proceeds (after deducting underwriting discounts and commissions payable to the underwriters and our estimated offering expenses) from this offering will be \$\frac{million}{million}\$ if the underwriters exercise their option to acquire additional shares in full), based upon an assumed initial public offering price of \$19.00 per share, which is the mid-point of the offering range indicated on the cover of this prospectus.
+We estimate that our net proceeds (after deducting underwriting discounts and commissions payable to the underwriters and our estimated offering expenses) from this offering will be \$355.5 million (\$449.7 million if the underwriters exercise their option to acquire additional shares in full), based upon an assumed initial public offering price of \$19.00 per share, which is the mid-point of the offering range indicated on the cover of this prospectus, and an assumed \$1.14 per share in underwriting discounts and commissions, which is the mid-point of the range of the underwriting discounts and commissions we will pay of \$1.09 per share to \$1.19 per share, depending on the public offering price and subject to a performance increase payable at the discretion of the Company.
 We will not receive any proceeds from the sale of shares by the selling stockholders.

-We expect to use approximately \$\frac{1}{2}\$ million of the net proceeds to repay amounts outstanding under our unsecured senior credit facility, which matures March 31, 2011, and currently bears interest at the Interbank Offered Rate plus 0.75%, or 6.07% per annum, effective as of March 31, 2007.
-We also expect to use approximately \$\frac{1}{2}\$ million of the net proceeds to repay all our outstanding 8\frac{3}{8}\frac{8}{8}\$ senior notes due April 14, 2012, which includes principal, accrued interest and a make-whole premium.
-We expect to use the remaining net proceeds to fund elections made by our employee participants in our stock purchase plan to diversify their holdings of plan units in connection with this offering, in an aggregate amount of approximately \$\frac{1}{2}\$, and for general corporate purposes, which may include future acquisitions of businesses.
-This diversification will be effected by our selling a number of newly issued shares of common stock in this offering equal to the number of common stock units under the stock purchase plan that each employee elects to diversify.
-The net proceeds from the sale of such shares will be delivered to such employee's plan account and the plan account will be reduced by the corresponding number of stock units.
-Such net proceeds will be retained in the employee's stock purchase plan account and be reinvested in mutual funds.
+We expect to use approximately \$63.0 million of the net proceeds to repay amounts outstanding subsequent to December 31, 2006 under our unsecured senior credit facility, which matures March 31, 2011, and currently bears interest at a weighted average interest rate of 6.80%.
+We also expect to use approximately \$57.0 million of the net proceeds to repay all our outstanding borrowings under our unsecured term credit agreement which matures September 22, 2011 and currently bears interest at a weighted average interest rate of 5.51%.
+Further, we expect to use approximately \$39.0 million to repay all of our outstanding 8/8% senior notes due April 14, 2012 which includes principal, accrued interest and make-whole premiums.

+We also expect to use \$76.4 million of the net proceeds to fund elections made by employee participants in our stock purchase plan to diversify their holdings of plan units in connection with this offering.
+The diversification will be effected by our selling a number of newly issued shares of common stock in this offering equal to the number of common stock units under the stock purchase plan that each employee has elected to diversify.
+The net proceeds from the sale of such shares will be delivered to a trust for the benefit of such employee's plan account and the plan account will be reduced by the corresponding number of stock units.
+Such net proceeds will be retained in the trust and will be invested to match the investment elections made by such employee.
+Since the plan units are currently included in our total shares outstanding and the number of newly issued shares equals the number of plan units deducted from employee plan accounts, this diversification has no net impact on our total shares outstanding.

+We expect to use the remaining net proceeds for general corporate purposes, which may include future acquisitions.

-A \$1.00 increase (decrease) in the assumed initial public offering price of \$19.00 per share would increase (decrease) the net proceeds to us from this offering by \$ million, assuming the number of shares offered by us, as set forth on the cover page of this prospectus, remains the same and after deducting the estimated underwriting discounts and commissions and estimated expenses payable by us.
+A \$1.00 increase (decrease) in the assumed initial public offering price of \$19.00 per share would increase (decrease) the net proceeds to us from this offering by \$18.7 million, assuming the number of shares offered by us, as set forth on the cover page of this prospectus, remains the same and after deducting the estimated underwriting discounts and commissions and estimated expenses payable by us.